Hemisphere Dancer: Current status

-Since publication of A Pirate Looks at 50, the Hemisphere Dancer has become an icon of Parrothead culture, being featured on clothing, Jimmy Buffett's Margaritaville restaurant menus, and as the namesake of drinks and garnishes at Margaritaville and Cheeseburger in Paradise Restaurants.
+Since publication of A Pirate Looks at Fifty, the Hemisphere Dancer has become an icon of Parrothead culture, being featured on clothing, Jimmy Buffett's Margaritaville restaurant menus, and as the namesake of drinks and garnishes at Margaritaville and Cheeseburger in Paradise Restaurants.
 It has made numerous visits to general aviation fly-ins such as the Sun 'n Fun and EAA AirVenture Oshkosh exhibitions.

-In 2003, Buffett retired the aircraft from active flying service.
-It is now featured as an outdoor bar and seating area at Buffett's Margaritaville at Universal Orlando Resort's CityWalk in Orlando, Florida.
+Buffett retired the aircraft from active flying service some time between April 8, 2003 (when it was spotted at Sun 'n Fun) and June 1, 2003, when it was spotted at New Smyrna Beach Municipal Airport being dismantled for transport.
+By July 15, 2003 the aircraft was on-site at Universal Orlando Resort's CityWalk in Orlando, Florida, and on July 25, 2003 the Lone Palm Airport, an outdoor bar and seating area for Buffett's Margaritaville at CityWalk, opened to the public with the aircraft as its centerpiece.

+The plane was removed on June 27, 2024 to undergo refurbishment, and was returned in July 2025.